Common Second Interview Questions and Answers

 - Expect interviewers to ask you about specific situations that you mentioned.

-Many of the questions you were receive at the second interview will be designed to learn more about the specifics of the broader information you gave during your interview.
+Second interview questions are designed to learn more about the specifics of the broader information you gave during your first interview.
 This is why you need to know how to thoroughly prepare for the second interview.

 Sample Second Interview Questions and Answers

 Q: Have You Thought of Any Questions Since the Last Interview?

 A: It is not uncommon for second interviews to start by asking if you have formulated questions about the position since the first interview.
 It is always a good idea to have two questions prepared.
 You do not want to start the interview with an answer of “Nope, I’m good.”
 If you cannot come up with any good questions, one that always goes over well is “What do you consider the overall philosophy of the department?”
 You can also download our FREE eBook – 20 Questions to Ask at an Interview and use a question from there.
 Try and ensure the questions are different to the ones you asked at the first interview.

 Q: Describe a Situation Where You … What Did You Do To … ?

 A: Situational questions are common in second interviews.
 Employers want to judge both your decision making skills and your ability to confidently answer these questions.
 You may be asked to describe how you handled a bad situation or how you shared your opinion.
 Be honest.
 Practice answers that will show employers that you have a professional attitude.